Is there a standard menu of ghostwriting services?

 … or you may have any number of other goals.
 While you may think you know why you are writing your book, the “why” can evolve – and does so in a surprising number of cases.
 And as the “why” changes, so does the way in which the book is written, published and promoted.

-The ghostwriter’s can help you establish the “why,” so that the finished product helps you achieve your goals.
+Your ghostwriter can help you establish the “why,” so that the finished product helps you achieve your goals.

-Ghostwriting services: Editing and proofreading your manuscript
+2. Editing and proofreading your manuscript

 Every manuscript must be edited and proofread – but not by the person who wrote it.
 Instead, it should be edited by an independent editor, then checked by a separate proofreader.
 You can locate these professionals on your own, and your ghostwriter may offer some recommendations.
 Or, the ghostwriter may send your manuscript to an editor and proofreader as part of the service provided.

 We often do the latter, facilitating the editing and proofreading for our clients.